 Volunteering with people who have been convicted of, or engaged in, harmful sexual behaviour can present challenges – this is a complex and emotive subject and we take our duty of care for volunteers very seriously.
 You will have continuous support from your coordinator and fellow volunteers.
 We work with clear boundaries, policies and procedures to ensure everybody’s safety and well-being.
 Circle volunteers are required to participate in supervision meetings with their coordinator to review progress and explore any development needs.

-The face-to-face meetings between volunteers and their Core Member last for one hour with half an hour before to allow volunteers to prepare and half an hour afterwards to debrief without the Core Member being present.
-Meetings take place in a risk-assessed,community venue – a relaxed environment where you can converse over a cup of tea.
+The face-to-face meetings between volunteers and their core member last for one hour with approx fifteen minutes before to allow volunteers to prepare and fifteen minutes afterwards to debrief without the core member being present.
+Meetings take place in a risk-assessed, community venue – a relaxed environment where you can converse over a cup of tea.
 Volunteers share responsibility for ensuring minutes from each meeting are returned to the Circle coordinator within 48 hours of each meeting.
 These minutes are then forwarded by the coordinator to the relevant statutory managers – for example, police, probation, youth offending or health services.

 Read our volunteer leaflet for more information: About Circles – Volunteers